 - The master unit calculates the sum of the actual values of all the units and makes them available to read via the digital interfaces - The ranges for setting the values, adjustment limits, protections (OVP etc.) and user events (UVD etc.) of the master are adapted to the total number of units.
-Thus, if e.g. 5 units each with a power of 15 kW are connected together to a 75 kW system, then the master can be set in the range 0...75.00 kW. - Slaves are no operable as long as being controlled by the master - Slaves will show "Alarm: MSP" as long as they're not initialized by the master.
-This is handled the same way as a connection drop to the master unit.
+Thus, if e.g. 5 units each with a power of 15 kW are connected together to a 75 kW system, then the master can be set in the range 0...75 kW. - Slave units with master-slave mode setting "Slave" are not operable as long as being controlled by the master - Slave units will indicate the alarm "MSP" via LED "Error" on their control panel, as long as they not have been initialised by the master.
+The same alarm is signalled after a connection drop to the master unit occurred. - In case the function generator of the master unit is going to be used, the Share bus must be connected as well

-How to connect the digital master-slave bus
+▶ How to connect the digital master-slave bus